 The GDU Byrd Premium 1.0 is a large, powerful quadcopter that is a blast to fly – let’s explore more in our full review.

 Update: May 2017

-As you’ll read below, we had a little mishap with this drone.
-After some repairs we took back to the sky with great success.
+Our last flight with this drone was a great success, as far as the drone is concerned.
 Working through the available flight modes, attempting flight with and without camera attached and utilizing some of the tips provided by GDU when we chat with them back at CES 2017 in Las Vegas, the Byrd Premium flew great.
 The following review expresses some concerns over this drone’s capabilities and safety, I want to tell you now that I no longer feel this way.
 Admitting it took some time to get used to it, the GDU Byrd Premium is a great machine to fly.
 It is still a powerful beast, but definitely capable and fun.

 With nothing but nice things to say now about the GDU Byrd Premium 1.0, do not buy it!
 Instead, take a look at the GDU Byrd Premium 2 (this link is to the same video from CES above.)

 The GDU Byrd Premium 2 is a vastly updated machine over the original.
-Packing superior connectivity, better flight features and the ability to accept the many camera options available, there is no reason to purchase the old machine.
+Packing superior connectivity, better flight features and the ability to accept the many camera options available, unless price prohibits it, there is no reason to purchase the old machine.
 Check out the GDU Byrd Premium 2.0 for $1049 on Amazon today.